 6) Mulch the planting site to retain soil moisture and keep competing growth from coming up around the rose bush.

 Watering: Keep white out roses moist at all times.
 Water around the roots rather than overhead (or showering).

 Fertilization: Fertilize with an organic rose fertilizer once a month.
-Use organic fertilizer rather than synthetic fertilizers as synthetics can promote weak growth and your rose will have more foliage and less flowers.
+Use organic fertilizer rather than synthetic fertilizers as synthetics can promote weak growth and your rose will have more foliage and fewer flowers.

 Pruning: Avoid pruning the white out roses at all in the first 2 to 3 years.
 Sterilize your sharp pruning shears with hot water or rubbing alcohol.
 This guarantees a cleaner, healthier cut.
 Always prune at an angle and not straight across.
 Activate the white out roses into growth and blooming by pruning it back a little in the spring after the last hard freeze.
 Keep the white out roses under control or if you want it smaller than it’s 3-feet wide by 4-inches tall size by pruning it back in the late summer or early fall.
 Remove dead or old canes at any time.
 Also cut very thin canes that might be coming up from the ground.
 Prune your mature plants by using the 1/3 rule each year in the spring.
 Remove 1/3 of the oldest canes and any stems that are damaged, diseased or dead.